mikoslaf/Game-Saper/README.md

-# Game Sapper
+# Project Saper

-Game Sapper is a web-based implementation of the classic Minesweeper game.
+Saper is a web-based implementation of the classic Minesweeper game.
 This project is built using Node.js, Express, and WebSockets.
 The game logic is handled server-side, while the client-side is responsible for displaying data and sending events related to player moves.

 ## Features